SHEEP AND LAMBS

 Sheep compact the soil and make it less likely to absorb rain.
 Water is sent down to the lowlands, with the effect being worsened by the drainage of boggy land and by drainage channels dug into the fields.
 Most importantly, where trees and shrubs exist in the uplands they absorb rain and release it gradually to the lowlands.
 Without tree cover, and especially on heavily grazed land, rain flows rapidly down the hills and streams and causes the lowlands to flood.
 To make matters worse, the same effect causes the land to dry out more quickly in the dryer season, which encourages drought.
 This is not rocket science and I seem to remember it from school geography lessons as well as from the literature of environmental organisations over the years.
 In recent years we have seen these extremes played out dramatically.
 However (perhaps because farming is sacrosanct), during the 2013/14 flooding of the Somerset Levels, the mainstream media at first talked only of dredging the rivers and of hard engineering feats of 'water capture' whilst the elephant in the room stood by.

-Since writing the above things are already (in 2018) starting to change, as awareness of climate change, and public policy, are at last starting to get a grip on the situation - or at least to investigate it.
-And, unsurprisingly, there seems to be as much 'denial' about the cause of flooding as there used to be about climate change itself.
+Fortunately, things have moved on since 2014 and the wider picture has been more clearly identified and has started to be addressed.
+However, there seems to be a certain denial of the causes of flooding rather as there used to be a denial of climate change itself.
 In 2017 a huge tree planting scheme, funded by Natural England (a public body sponsored by the government) and supported by the Woodland Trust (a charity) started in Cumbria in the moorland which is the catchment area for the Lancashire rivers which have flooded badly in recent years.
 Lancaster University is researching the project and expects to prove that tree planting can help prevent flooding downstream.
-The two things that I remarked when this was reported in BBC Farming Today (February 2018) were that 1) the farmers had needed a lot of persuading (!) and 2) it was never mentioned that in fact the denudation and soil impaction of the moorland was actually caused by over-grazing in the first place, especially in the days of government grants per head of sheep.
+The two things that I noticed when this was reported in BBC Farming Today (February 2018) were that 1) the farmers had needed a lot of persuading (!) and 2) it was never mentioned that in fact the denudation and soil impaction of the moorland was actually caused by over-grazing in the first place, especially in the days of government grants per head of sheep.
 Tree cover was the natural and original vegetation of moorland up to 500m above sea level.

 It is claimed that the nation 'needs' the meat product from the uplands, but if the result of upland grazing is a net loss of productive land in the lower lying areas, then sheep may actually be causing a loss of overall food production.
-Also, parts of the uplands themselves could be a source of food other than meat, with mixed horticulture of fruit and nut trees and vegetables which would prevent flooding and increase carbon capture.
-Upland areas could expand the areas supporting leisure industries such as walking, climbing, wildlife expeditions and natural history interests of all kinds.
+It is also claimed by farmers and others that upland pastures are not suitable for any other type of farming.
+But parts of the uplands themselves could be a source of food other than meat, with mixed horticulture of fruit and nut trees and vegetables which would prevent flooding and increase carbon capture.
+There could also be an increase of area supporting leisure industries such as walking, climbing, wildlife expeditions and natural history interests of all kinds.

 Alternative thinking for the hills